momchil-terziev/momchil-terziev.github.io/Code/Near-wall-grid.md

 The 'File' menu can be used to trigger continous recording of all data shown in the command window.
 When prompted to create a file for recording the outputs, use ```.txt```, ```.rtf``` or any other editor extension.
 The same menu can be used to switch logging off, or using the Exit option under the 'File' menu.
 Closing the app otherwise will **not** disable logging.
 Use ```diary off``` to disable logging manually.

 ### Visualising layer distribution
-The placement of cell centers in and vertices in terms of their y+ allocation may be viewed by right-clicking the Run button.
+The placement of cell centers and vertices in terms of their y+ allocation may be viewed by right-clicking the Run button.
 All fields in the inputs sections must be filled prior to triggering this setting.

 ## Download and install
 The app may be downloaded [here](https://momchil-terziev.github.io/Code/CFD yplus app.mlappinstall), and installed by navigating to the MATLAB Apps ribbon.